 10. “The body of knowledge does not lie within the method and was more on the research product.
 This is a relatively weak contribution”

-Response: Thank you for your comment.
-The authors have revised the literature review section to focus more on the state-of-the-art approaches and discussions on the contribution of this manuscript o the body of knowledge.
+Response: The authors have revised the literature review section to focus more on the state-of-the-art approaches and discussions on the contribution of this manuscript to the body of knowledge.
 Below is the revised body of knowledge section.

 Page 7-10, Line 173-257,